 Jams and Jellies - The following are authorized for sale without a license or an inspection: Fruit jam, fruit jelly, and fruit preserves including, but not limited to apple, apricot, grape, peach, plum, quince, orange, nectarine, tangerine, blackberry, raspberry, blueberry, boysenberry, cherry, cranberry, strawberry, red currants, or a combination of these fruits.
 Freezer fruit jams may also be sold.
+Fruit butters are allowed.
 General Guidelines- Labeling and Handling Instructions guidelines must be met.